How to Get Into Software Testing from a Non-IT field?

-IT industry emerged to be a popular and glamorous career choice in the recent times.
-More and More individuals who have not been in the field want to try their hands at it.
+The IT industry emerged to be a popular and glamorous career choice in recent times.
+More and more individuals who have not been in the field want to try their hands at it.
 This is great, because technological inclination, fairly good pay, global outreach, challenging positions and scope for innovation are few plus-s of an IT career.

-In this context, the go to branch of IT that attracts everyone is QA or of the software testing stream.
-This is perfect too, because QA is a great career choice in itself with lots of advancement opportunities.
+In this context, the go-to branch of IT that attracts everyone is QA or of the software testing stream.
+This is perfect too because QA is a great career choice in itself with lots of advancement opportunities.

 Non-IT to Software Testing Career Change: Few Important Pointers